The CHILD Project

 How much does the system cost?

-BI2 Technologies' Community Service Solution systems, The Child Project™ and Senior Safety Net™, costs just $9,995.
+BI2 Technologies' Community Service Solution systems, The Child Project™ and Senior Safety Net™, cost just $9,995.
 This cost includes all hardware and software as well as documentation and training.
 There are many methods for a law enforcement agency to pay for a system to begin helping the community with missing children and adults.
 Please contact us now to find out how!
-In addition, BI2 Technologies will actively assist your agency in communicating with the public the significance and importance of the decision to implement these innovative technologies.
+In addition, BI2 Technologies will actively assist your agency in communicating to the public the significance and important of the decision to implement these innovative technologies.

 Are there any on-going or annual costs associated with The Child Project™, such as support or maintenance?

 There are no required annual costs for support or maintenance required.
 Of course, the individual system components come with limited warranties (ranging from 90 days to 1 year) from the manufacturers, i.e., the PC, camera, etc. There is no obligation to purchase or pay for any extended maintenance or support.
 The Child Project™ is a web-based system.
-As a result, a department will need to have an internet connection available to transfer and share data with the Nation’s Missing Children Organization and Center for Missing Adults (NMCO).
+As a result, authorized users will need to have an internet connection available to transfer and share data with the central repository.

 What is Iris Recognition Technology?

 Iris recognition biometric technology positively determines the identity of an individual by capturing a high resolution digital photograph of the individual's iris.
 The technology is based on the most mathematically unique biometric -- even between twins or an individual's right and left eyes -- the iris of the eye.
-The technology is non-intrusive - the individual does not need to touch anything to use the system.
-Unlike other biometric technologies, there is no need to touch anything – thereby eliminating any possibility of transmitting disease, such as SARS, and there are no lasers, strong lights or any kind of harmful beams.
-By simply looking into the digital video camera, a photo of the iris is taken, captured and stored.
+The technology is non-intrusive unlike other biometric technologies, there is no need to touch anything – thereby eliminating any possibility of transmitting disease, such as SARS, and there are no lasers, strong lights or any kind of harmful beams.
+By simply looking into the digital video camera (that look and feel like binoculars), a photo of the iris is taken, captured and stored.
 The iris recognition equipment is portable and simple to use, making it ideal for use at remote locations such as fairs and special events.

 How does iris recognition technology compare to electronic finger print technology?

 The system has both advantages and disadvantages to electronic fingerprint systems, such as Live Scan.
-Here are some of the advantages: the iris biometric is about 12 times more unique --- from a science and statistical perspective -- than fingerprint biometrics.
-There is no need to touch anything (as with fingerprint) to capture the biometric data.
-A participant simply looks at a digital camera from about 10" to 15" inches and it takes a digital photo of their iris.
+Here are some of the advantages: the iris biometric is about 12 times more unique - from a science and statistical perspective - than fingerprint biometrics.
+There is no need to touch anything (as with fingerprinting) to capture the biometric data.
+A participant simply looks into the digital camera like they were looking through binoculars and it takes a digital photo of their iris.
 As a result, there is almost no possibility of transmitting germs, bacteria, etc. as can happen on the surface of the fingerprint reader.

-The file generated to store the iris is significantly smaller -- and therefore easier to store and retrieve -- than a fingerprint image.
-The iris code file is only 512 bytes.
-By comparison, most live scan digital images for a ten print system are around 1.5MB.
-So, from a storage and retrieval perspective, iris is much more cost-effective while being around 12 times more accurate.
-One of the other major advantages is that iris recognition biometric technology is always a "one-to-many" search -- unlike most live scan systems that are a "one-to-one" search with a "one-to-many" candidates search option.
+The file generated to store the iris is significantly smaller - and therefore easier to store and retrieve - than a fingerprint image.
+One of the other major advantages is that iris recognition biometric technology is always a "one-to-many" search - unlike most live scan systems that are a "one-to-one" search with a "one-to-many" candidates search option.
 Every time a person is presented to the iris camera, the system researches every enrolled person.
 The search time is also important.
-For example, the average search time for a "one-to-many" search using our iris recognition system is about 2 to 5 seconds.
+For example, the average search time for a “one-to-many” search using our iris recognition system is 2 to 5 seconds.
 On the other hand, most states report that the AFIS search at the state level, on a "one-to-one" search, is approximately 3 hours.
-Of course, a specific jurisdiction may be faster or slower, but the iris is always about 2 to 5 seconds.
+Of course, a specific jurisdiction may be faster or slower, but the iris (recognition/search) is always about 2 to 5 seconds.

 Those are some of the advantages.
-Now, some of the disadvantages of iris biometrics vs. fingerprint.
-Iris biometrics have virtually no forensic value -- a person does not leave a print of their iris at a crime scene the way they might leave a fingerprint or sample suitable for DNA analysis.
-Currently, there is no national law enforcement database against which to run a match for iris.
+Now, some of the disadvantages of using iris biometrics compared to fingerprint technologies.
+Iris biometrics have virtually no forensic value - a person does not leave a print of their iris at a crime scene the way they might leave a fingerprint or sample suitable for DNA analysis.
 As a result, it has virtually no value for crime scene investigations.
+Many people feel this is also a strength because an iris image cannot be used against someone to link them to a crime.

 Is the technology dangerous?

-No. A video image is taken of an iris in a manner that is completely non-invasive and inherently safe – just like getting your picture taken with a digital camera.
+No. A video image (at 30 frames per second) is taken of an iris in a manner that is completely non-invasive and inherently safe – just like getting your picture taken with a digital camera.
 And, unlike other biometric technologies, there is no need to touch anything – thereby avoiding the possible spread of illness, i.e., SARS, colds, flu, etc.

 What if someone doesn’t want a picture taken of their iris?

 Iris recognition technology is strictly voluntary – just as it is now with any identification card kits that may be used with children.
-Participants agree to enroll, thereby eliminating privacy concerns.
-The user voluntarily decides to participate in iris recognition for authentication by looking at a digital video camera from about 5 – 10 inches away from the camera.
-The technology cannot work without the explicit cooperation of the end-user.
+Participants agree to voluntarily enroll, thereby eliminating most privacy concerns.
+The Child Project™ cannot work without the explicit cooperation of the parents, guardian and/or child.

 How accurate is iris recognition?